pub-calculator-io/number-generator/readme.md

-# Number Generator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Number Generator Widget for WordPress

 The random number generator provides a set of random numbers according to user-specified options such as range, repeat, and sort.